-Policy The Local Plan when adopted will form part of the Council's Finance and policy framework.
-Plan preparation costs will be met from within existing Council's value for budgets. budgets. money Least Planning Authorities must prepare a Least Plan which sets Legal Local Planning Authorities must prepare a Local Plan which sets planning policies in a local authority area.
+Policy The Local Plan when adopted will form part of the Council's policy framework.
+Finance and value for Plan preparation costs will be met from within existing Council's budgets. money

+Legal Local Planning Authorities must prepare a Local Plan which sets planning policies in a local authority area.
 Local Plans must be positively prepared, justified, effective and consistent with national policy in accordance with Section 20 of the Planning and Compulsory Purchase Act 2004 (as amended) and the National Planning Policy Framework, Compulsory Purchase Act 2004 (as amended) and the National Planning Policy Framework.
 Procurement External expertise has been procured to assist with the preparation of evidence base studies, where the nature of the work is of a specialist nature.
 Additional external capacity, in the form of project management and critical friend support has also been procured to assist in the preparation of the Local Plan.
-Human Work on the Local Plan involves both Council Officers and Resources Members.
+Human Resources Work on the Local Plan involves both Council Officers and Members.
 Property The adopted Local Plan will apply to land and buildings owned by the County Council as they apply to land and buildings owned by others.
-Equalities An Equality Assessment has been undertaken and appended to (Impact this report.
-It will also be published alongside the Publication Assessment Draft Local Plan (Regulation 19) document. attached) Yes 🖌 No 🗆 N/A 🗆 Risk There is a risk of intervention by the Secretary of State if delivery Assessment milestones are not met.
+Equalities (Impact Assessment attached) Yes ✓ No □ N/A □ An Equality Assessment has been undertaken and appended to this report.
+It will also be published alongside the Publication Draft Local Plan (Regulation 19) document.
+Risk Assessment There is a risk of intervention by the Secretary of State if delivery milestones are not met.
 The regulation 19 consultation is the second milestone on the LDS.
 A detailed project plan and resources plan are in place and are monitored on a regular basis.
-Crime & Crime and disorder considerations will be taken into account in Disorder the preparation of the Local Plan.
-Customer The Local Plan once adopted will supersede many planning Consideration policies from the former County and District Council planning documents into a single document, ensuring consistency in planning policies across the County and thereby making it easier for the public to understand.
+Crime & Crime and disorder considerations will be taken into account in Disorder Customer the preparation of the Local Plan.
+The Local Plan once adopted will supersede many planning Consideration policies from the former County and District Council planning documents into a single document, ensuring consistency in planning policies across the County and thereby making it easier for the public to understand.
 Carbon The emerging Northumberland Local Plan includes draft policy reduction approaches relating to climate change and carbon reduction.
 Wards All.